Are you planning a trip and want to easily organize and prepare a travel itinerary, with templates, examples and a packing list?

-That said, if you already know where you want to travel, go directly to step number 3, otherwise continue reading.
+That being said, if you already know where you want to travel, go directly to step number 3, otherwise keep on reading.

-Choose some countries that you are excited to visit, this way you will have an idea of the possibilities.
-To do this, rely on two things:
+Choose a few countries that you are excited to visit, this way you will have an idea of the possibilities.
+To do this, base yourself on 3 things:

-- Ask yourself how many days you want to go and how much you are willing to spend on transportation, this way you will have a first filter.
+- Ask yourself how many days you want to spend traveling and how much money you are willing to spend on transportation, in this way you will have a first filter.
 For example, would you be willing to spend US$300 on flights for a weekend getaway, or would you prefer to set a maximum amount of US$150?

-- Also consider whether the inconvenience of transportation compensates for the stay; that is, is it worth taking a plane and flying 16 hours to get to Thailand, and then staying there for only 7 days, or is it better to leave this trip for later when you have more time?
+- Also consider whether the inconvenience of transportation is worth the stay.
+I mean, is it worth to take a plane and fly 16 hours to get to Thailand, and then stay in the country only 7 days, or is it better to postpone this trip for later when you have more time?

-Take into account your personal tastes and what you want to do: if you are passionate about architecture, you want to experiment with meditation or yoga, if you like the beach or the mountains, if you have a hobby and want to take the opportunity to buy things when you are traveling,… there are a lot of different things you can do!
+- Take into account your personal tastes and what you want to do: if you are passionate about architecture, want to experiment with meditation or yoga, if you like going to the beach or to the mountains, if you have a hobby and want to take advantage of the trip to buy things when you are traveling,… there are a lot of different things you can do!

-To get inspired you can search blogs, use google images, watch videos on youtube, or look at photos on instagram, and pinterest)
+You can look for inspiration in travel blogs, Google images, watch videos on youtube, or look at travel pictures on instagram and pinterest.

-When you already have a few countries chosen, start to detail the information a little more, so you will see if the trip is feasible or not.
-I recommend that you be clear about the following 5 aspects:
+When you already have a few selected countries, begin to detail the information a little more, so you will see if the trip is realistically possible or not.

 - transportation: within the country, and also to enter and leave the country

-- accommodation: always count more in case there is a problem with the hotel and you decide to change
+- accommodation: always bring extra money in case there is a problem with the hotel and you decide to find another one

 - activities: tours, theater tickets, kayak rental, etc…